 - The gel station in KM25 and KM32 were very good.
 The staff were strict in giving out the High5 Powergel – one gel per person. – thumbs up

-- The fruit station were also good as there was no congestion at all.
+- The fruit station was also good as there was no congestion at all.
 The station at Bukit Tunku was the best with shading settings and seems like no one is taking it. – thumbs up.

 The next station was the finisher T and medal station.
 The staff were friendly and efficient in handling the items – thumbs up.